 Our PE, dance and sport team is led by Mrs N Exley.
 Please feel free to ask her for any advice or support required.

-Our PE link Governor is Mr Andrew Nobel.
+Our PE link Governor is Mr Andrew Noble.

 Springvale Primary School